open-eid/CDOC2/cdoc2-system-docs/docs/02_protocol_and_cryptography_spec/ch02_encryption_schemes.md

 The C_DERIVEKEY function takes the sender’s ephemeral public key pkeph and a reference to the corresponding ID-card key pair (pkrec, skrec) as inputs.
 The recipient computes:

-1. Key generation algorithm GenKey<sub>Sym</sub> – used for generating the secret key.
+1. Key generation algorithm *GenKey<sub>Sym</sub>* – used for generating the secret key.
 See section [KEK computation during encryption](ch05_cryptographic_details.md#kek-computation-during-encryption).
-2. Encryption algorithm $$Enc_{Sym}$$ – a function taking a key and an input (to be encrypted) as arguments and returning a cryptogram.
+2. Encryption algorithm *Enc<sub>Sym</sub>* – a function taking a key and an input (to be encrypted) as arguments and returning a cryptogram.
-3. Decryption algorithm $$ Dec_{Sym} $$ – a function taking a key and a cryptogram as arguments.
+3. Decryption algorithm *Dec<sub>Sym</sub>* – a function taking a key and a cryptogram as arguments.
 If the function is called with the key used for encrypting the cryptogram as argument, it will return the original input.
 Otherwise it will return a random valid input.

 The keys are generated using HKDF (extract, then expand).
-In the extract phase, a file master key (*FMK*) is generated using the function ``GenKeyExtractSym`` that is then used for deriving the content encryption key (*CEK*) in the expand phase.
+In the extract phase, a file master key (*FMK*) is generated using the function *GenKeyExtract<sub>Sym</sub>* that is then used for deriving the content encryption key (*CEK*) in the expand phase using the function *GenKeyExpand<sub>Sym</sub>*.
 The *CEK* is used as the secret key in symmetric encryption.
 Symmetric encryption and decryption utilize the ChaCha20-Poly1305 algorithm.
 For more details, see sections [Key derivation](ch05_cryptographic_details.md#key-derivationn) and [Payload assembly and encryption](ch05_cryptographic_details.md#payload-assembly-and-encryption).

 Alice generates a separate master key for each recipient, using a recipient-specific key encryption key (*KEK*).
 The scenarios described in the following sections differ by the methods used for generating the *KEK* and transmitting the key capsules containing the encrypted master key *FMK* to the recipients.